Maha: Two held with ambergris worth Rs 5.5 cr in Sangli city | Law-Order

 Maha: Two held with ambergris worth Rs 5.5 cr in Sangli city

-They told the police that the ambergris was brought with the help of their accomplice from Malvan in the coastal Sindhudurg district of the state.
-The sale and possession of ambergris, mostly used for creating perfume, is prohibited under the Wildlife Protection Act.
+Police in Sangli city of Maharashtra has arrested two men for allegedly possessing ambergris or whale vomit worth Rs 5.5 crore, an official said.
+Sale and possession of ambergris, mostly used for creating perfume, is prohibited under the Wildlife Protection Act.

 - Country: